 A.N.Ostrovsky among the members of the first committee of the Society of Russian Dramatic Writers and Opera Composers: N.A.Chaev, V.I.Rodislavsky, A.A.Maikov, M.N.Tsvetkov, I.M.Kondratjev, I.A.Meshchersky, V.N.Kashperov.
 1870-ies.

-Meanwhile the Society has been transformed over and over into new organisations, acquiring new names and titles every time, however the chief goal of all these organisations regardless their names has always been protecting authors’ interests.
+Meanwhile the Society has been transformed over and over into new organizations, acquiring new names and titles every time, however the chief goal of all these organizations regardless their names has always been protecting authors’ interests.
 Following the Revolution of 1917, USSR has witnessed the formation of various unions with the departments for the protection of the authors’ rights.
 Each of them managed its own sphere of copyright.

 From left to right: A.Rodchenko, V.Meyerhold, V.Mayakovsky, D.Shostakovich.
 1920-ies.

 Within the years of the Soviet regime formation the activity of collecting societies has substantially declined, it just could not be performed in the same quantity as before neither in Moscow nor in Petrograd.
 The Society of Russian Dramatic Writers and Opera Composers in Moscow was the first to step on the way of reorganization.
 In 1924 at the general meeting of the Moscow Society of Dramatic Writers and Composers (MODPIC) the Board was re-elected, and V.B.Nemirovich-Danchenko was appointed its Chairman.
 In 1928 the All-Russian Central Executive Committee and the Soviet of People’s Commissioners of the USSR issued a Decree “On the Fundamentals of Copyright” – the first copyright legislation of the whole Soviet Union.
 In 1930-ies in USSR the first steady royalty fees for public performance were set by the Government and the authors of the “small forms” works started to receive their remuneration for the performances of their works at concerts, circuses and so called “combined” programs.
 The royalty fees for the demonstration of movies in cinemas and the accompanying music were also introduced.
-In 1930 the Moscow’s and Leningrad’s organisations merged into the All-Russian Society of Playwrights and Composers, which was renamed in 1933 into the Office for Protection of the Rights of Authors at the Union of Writers, and in 1938 – into the All-Union’s Office for Protection of Rights of Authors (VUOAP) as the organisations of Ukraine, Transcaucasia, Middle Asia and Belorussia have joined it.
+In 1930 the Moscow’s and Leningrad’s organizations merged into the All-Russian Society of Playwrights and Composers, which was renamed in 1933 into the Office for Protection of the Rights of Authors at the Union of Writers, and in 1938 – into the All-Union’s Office for Protection of Rights of Authors (VUOAP) as the organizations of Ukraine, Transcaucasia, Middle Asia and Belorussia have joined it.
 The goal of VUOAP was to protect the rights of authors in cases of use and public performances of their works.
 Besides that VUOAP was entrusted to collect remuneration from publishers and entertainment events on behalf of Literary, Musical and Journalists Funds of the USSR.

 All-Union’s Meeting of collaborators of VUOAP.
 Moscow, 1962.

 Later on the basis of VUOAP by the Decree of the Soviet of Ministers of the USSR the creation of the All-Union’s Agency of Copyright (VAAP) was approved.
 It was done due to the necessity for the USSR to join the Universal Copyright Convention.
-All creative unions and a number of organisations – users of authors’ works – became the founders of the new organisation.
+All creative unions and a number of organizations – users of authors’ works – became the founders of the new organization.
 In 1973 USSR has introduced all necessary amendments to the country’s legislation and joined the Geneva Copyright Convention.
-VAAP covered all spheres of copyright and became the authoritative copyright protection organisation – member of the International Confederation of Societies of Authors and Composers (CISAC) – international non-governmental organization uniting most of the foreign collective management societies.
+VAAP covered all spheres of copyright and became the authoritative copyright protection organization – member of the International Confederation of Societies of Authors and Composers (CISAC) – international non-governmental organization uniting most of the foreign collective management societies.